Program manager vs. project manager: A detailed guide

 Key skills required for program managers

-• Critical and analytical thinking: The role of a program manager is to create a program to fulfill business objectives.
+• Critical and analytical thinking: The role of a program manager is to create a program to fulfil business objectives.
 They should be able to analyze and evaluate data and think of all possible scenarios.

 • Goal setting: A program manager needs to establish goals to achieve results.
 They should be able to set reasonable and measurable goals, deadlines, and metrics for success.